ish1416/HobbyChronicles-End-Sem-/End-Sem Final/README.md

 Special Thanks

-We would like to express our heartfelt gratitude to Krushn Dayshmookh Sir for his invaluable guidance, support, and encouragement throughout our end-semester project.
+We would like to express our heartfelt gratitude to Krushn Dayshmookh Sir,Vishal Sir, Chetan Amritanshu Sir,and Raghav Khnadelwal Sir for their invaluable guidance, support, and encouragement throughout our end-semester project.
 His insightful suggestions and constant motivation have been instrumental in the successful completion of this project.

-Thank you, Sir, for being a source of inspiration and for helping us grow both technically and personally.
+Thank you, for being a source of inspiration and for helping us grow both technically and personally.

 Project Contributors
-	•	Atharv Soni
+                Ishita Singh
-	•	URN: 2024-B-15042006A
+		URN: 2024-B-14042006B
-	•	Ishita Singh
+                Atharv Soni
-	•	URN: 2024-B-14042006B
+		URN: 2024-B-15042006A